Alto-Auto/visulize_ansys_rst_result/README.md

 ## 🚀 Features
 - Loads ANSYS `.rst` result files
 - Plots nodal displacements, vm_stress, or custom fields
+- press a to activate probe
+- press c to clear all

 Here’s what it looks like:

 ![Deformed mesh plot](examples/2.png)